 Combined type ADHD

-If you think you have ADHD, then you may wish to see a professional who can provide an accurate diagnosis and treatment.
-By working with a professional, you can bring yourself one step closer to where you want to be.
+If you think you have ADHD, reach out to a professional who can provide an accurate diagnosis and treatment.
+By working with a well-trained provider, you can get one step closer to where you want to be.